English and Communication Studies Department

 Our philosophy is pluralistic, which means that our courses approach their subjects from a variety of perspectives: historical, formal, canonical, generic, thematic, national, multicultural, regional, gendered, and topical.
 We honor both the conventions that create an order of words and the differences that challenge that order.

-We affirm the traditional connections between literary studies and both mass communications and creative writing, providing majors in all three areas, and we affirm as well the centrality of rhetorical skills, writing clearly, speaking effectively, thinking critically, arguing persuasively, and following the conventions of literate prose.
+We affirm the traditional connections between literary studies and both mass communication and creative writing, providing majors in all three areas, and we affirm as well the centrality of rhetorical skills, writing clearly, speaking effectively, thinking critically, arguing persuasively, and following the conventions of literate prose.

 Recent graduates of Roanoke College with majors in English-Literary Studies, Communication Studies or Creative Writing have furthered their studies at various colleges and university graduate programs across the world, including Virginia Tech, Baylor, University of Massachusetts, University of Baltimore, and Regent's College in UK.